In 2010, I started searching for McFadzean ancestors in Ayrshire, Scotland.

-In 1846, Janet McFADZEAN marries John MacKie.
-(In another abstract, they appear as Janet McFADYEN and John MACKEY.)
+Searching for McFadzean marriage records, I found Janet McFADZEAN married John MacKie in 1846. (see featured image above).
+In a marriage record abstract, they appear as Janet McFADYEN and John MACKEY.
 In 1848, they emigrate to America with their son, Matthew.
-Their first home in America was in Cass, Schuylkill, Pennsylvania, but shortly after that, they settle in Truro Township, Knox County, Illinois.
+Their first home in America was in Cass, Schuylkill, Pennsylvania.
+Shortly after that, they settle in Truro Township, Knox County, Illinois.

 In this Sassy Jane Guide you’ll learn about familiar and less-known websites and databases for finding Scottish records, from the 1560s to the recent past.
 Many records are indexed and digitized, making Scottish records fun and illuminating to use.